The University of North Carolina at Pembroke

 Located along the western edge of the Town of Pembroke in Robeson County, North Carolina, The University of North Carolina at Pembroke occupies 200 acres.
 It is easily accessible by automobile, 10 miles from Interstate 95 and two miles from U.S. 74.
 Commercial airline service is available at the Fayetteville Regional Airport and at the Southern Pines/Pinehurst Airport, each 40 miles from the campus.
 A map of the campus is available on the University website at www.uncp.edu/map.

-The main entrance is off Odom Street, which runs north from NC 711.
-Lumbee Hall (1995) houses the Chancellor's Office and the Offices of Academic Affairs, Finance and Administration, and Student Affairs, as well as Enrollment Planning and Recruitment, Undergraduate Admissions, Registrar, Financial Aid, Controller, Student Accounts, Institutional Effectiveness, Human Resources and General Counsel.
+The main entrance is off North Odom Street/Prospect Road, which runs north from NC 711.
+Lumbee Hall (1995) houses the Chancellor’s Office and the Offices of Academic Affairs and Finance and Administration as well as Enrollment Management, Undergraduate Admissions, Registrar, Financial Aid, Controller, Student Accounts, Institutional Research, Human Resources, and General Counsel.

-On the north end of campus are the Walter J. Pinchbeck Maintenance Building (2004), named for a former superintendent of buildings and grounds, which houses offices, maintenance, and the motor pool; the Soccer Field (2006); co-educational residential facilities-University Courtyard Apartments (2001), University Village Apartments (2003), and Cypress Hall (2011); the Health Sciences Building (2012), which houses the Department of Nursing and the Department of Social Work; Sampson Building (2007), named for Oscar R. Sampson, a former Chair of the Board of Trustees, which houses the departments of Psychology, Philosophy and Religion, and Sociology and Criminal Justice; and the Adolph L. Dial Humanities Building (1980), named for a professor of American Indian history, which houses the departments of English, Theatre, and Foreign Languages and History, a lecture theatre, and the English Resource Center.
-The north end of campus is also home to athletic facilities-Lumberton Radiological Associates (LRA) Field (softball); Sammy and Onita Cox Field (baseball); the tennis courts; and the Intramural Field (2002) -and Pine Cottage (2013), a two-story facility with outdoor space that serves multiple purposes.
+On the far north end of campus are the Intramural Field (2002); the ROTC Building, home of Aerospace Studies and Military Science; Pine Cottage (2013), a two-story facility with outdoor space that serves multiple purposes; the LREMC Soccer Field (2006); and the Walter J. Pinchbeck Maintenance Building (2004), named for a former superintendent of buildings and grounds, which houses offices, maintenance, and the motor pool.
+The north end of campus is also home to three co-educational residential facilities: University Courtyard Apartments (2001), University Village Apartments (2003), and Cypress Hall (2011); Student Health Services (2017), which provides health care and health educational services and houses the office of Counseling and Psychological Services; the Weinstein Health Sciences Building (2012), named for former NC State Senator David Weinstein, which houses the Department of Nursing and the Department of Social Work; Sampson Building (2007), named for Oscar R. Sampson, a former Chair of the Board of Trustees, which houses the departments of Psychology, Philosophy and Religion, and Sociology and Criminal Justice; the Adolph L. Dial Humanities Building (1980), named for a professor of American Indian history, which houses the departments of English, Theatre, and Foreign Languages and History and a lecture theatre; the Lumberton Radiological Associates (LRA) Field (softball); Sammy and Onita Cox Field (baseball); and tennis courts.

 At the center of the campus is the English E. Jones Health and Physical Education Center (1972, 2005), named for a former Chancellor, which houses the Department of Health and Human Performance and has two gymnasiums, a natatorium with a swimming pool and diving tank, the Mac and Sylvia Campbell Wellness Center, a physiology laboratory, a small lecture hall, and two racquetball courts.
 The Auxiliary Services Building (1977, 2006) receives deliveries and houses the University Bookstore, campus Post Office, BravesCard office, Printing Center, and Purchasing Services, as well as Receiving and Central Stores; the Department of Police and Public Safety is located on the west side of the building.
 The Givens Performing Arts Center (1975), named for former Chancellor Paul R. Givens, houses the Theatre Arts program and provides an amphitheater-style auditorium for an audience of 1600.
-In the James B. Chavis University Center (1987, 2003), named for the former Vice Chancellor of Student Affairs, the first floor houses the Information Booth, dining hall, World of Wings cafe, Chancellor's and Faculty dining rooms, snack bar, bowling alley, TV/games areas, the Hawk's Nest recreation center, a 24-hour computer lab and student lounge; on the second floor are Counseling and Psychological Services, the Career Center, conference rooms, and the office of Fraternity and Sorority Life.
-The University Center Annex (2007) includes three conference rooms, a large multi-purpose assembly room with a stage, two dressing rooms and a catering kitchen, and the offices of Student Involvement and Leadership, the Pembroke Activities Council (formerly ACE), and Student Government.
+In the James B. Chavis University Center (1987, 2003), named for the former Vice Chancellor of Student Affairs, the first floor houses an Information Station, the dining hall, Chick-fil-A, Chancellor’s and Faculty dining rooms, the Hawk’s Nest recreation center, a 24-hour computer lab, and student lounge; on the second floor are the Career Center, conference rooms, and the offices of Campus Engagement and Leadership, the Pembroke Activities Council, Student Government, and Fraternity and Sorority Life.
+The University Center Annex (2007) includes three conference rooms, a large multi-purpose assembly room with a stage, two dressing rooms and a catering kitchen, and the offices of Student Affairs and Student Conduct.

 Also located in the center of campus, the Business Administration Building (1969, 1995) houses the School of Business, a computer lab, and the Interactive Video Facility.
-The Education Center (1976) houses the School of Education, the Office of University-School Programs, the Teacher Education Licensure Office, the Teaching Fellows Program, and curriculum and computer labs for Education majors.
+The Education Center (1976) houses the School of Education, the Office of University-School Programs, the Teacher Education Licensure Office, and curriculum and computer labs for Education majors.
 West Hall (1965) houses additional office space.
-Most residence halls are located near the center of campus.
-In addition to Pine Hall (2000) and Oak Hall (2007), there are two women's residence halls, Mary Irwin Belk Hall (1970), which also houses the offices of Housing and Residence Life, and North Hall (1972).
-Other facilities located in central campus, across Odom Street, are Carter Hall (2008), which houses the Division of Information Technology, and Lindsay Hall (2011), home to the offices of Advancement, Alumni Relations, University Communications and Marketing, the School of Graduate Studies, and Sponsored Research and Programs.
+Residence halls located near the center of campus include Pine Hall (2000) and Oak Hall (2007); there are also two women’s residence halls, Mary Irwin Belk Hall (1970), which also houses the offices of Housing and Residence Life, and North Hall (1972).
+Other facilities located in central campus, across Odom Street, are Carter Hall (2008), which houses the Division of Information Technology, and Lindsay Hall (2011), home to the offices of Advancement, Alumni Engagement, University Communications and Marketing, the Graduate School, and Sponsored Research and Programs.
 Beside University Road, along the western edge of central campus, is the Irwin Belk Athletic Complex (2002), home of Braves football and track and field; it includes Grace P. Johnson Stadium (2007), Lumbee Guaranty Bank Field (2002), the Dick and Lenore Taylor Track (2002), and the Bob Caton Field House (2007).

 The south of campus is a quadrangle with a water feature and amphitheater (2002), the Lowry Bell Tower (1981, 2003), and a gazebo.
 The D.F.
-Lowry Building (1965, 2007), named after the first graduate of the Croatan Normal School, contains the College Opportunity Program, the Accessibility Resource Center, the DoIT Help Desk, the University Writing Center, the Academic Support Center, the Advising Center, and a study room.
+Lowry Building (1965, 2007), named after the first graduate of the Croatan Normal School, contains the WIN (formerly College Opportunity) Program, the Accessibility Resource Center, the DoIT Help Desk, the University Writing Center, the Center for Student Success, and a study room.
 Locklear Hall (1950, 2005), named for American Indian educator Anderson Locklear, houses a gallery, classrooms, and studios of the Art Department.
 Jacobs Hall (1961), named for former Board of Trustees chair Rev. L.W.
 Jacobs, houses Community and Civic Engagement, Student Support Services, and other offices, while Wellons Hall (1965), named for former university President Ralph D. Wellons, houses the Indianhead yearbook, the CARE Center, the Literacy Commons, and additional office space.
 Moore Hall (1951, 2005), named for Rev. W.L.
 Moore, the first principal and teacher at the Croatan Normal School, contains the Music Department classrooms, auditorium, library, and studios, as well as practice rooms and facilities for the marching band and choirs.

 The southeastern edge of the quadrangle is bordered by historic Old Main (1923, restored 1979), the oldest structure on campus and the only campus building listed on the National Register of Historic Places.
 Its first floor houses the Office for Diversity and Inclusion and the Multicultural Center as well as broadcasting studios (WNCP-TV), WNCP radio, and the Museum of the Southeast American Indian (formerly known as the Native American Resource Center).
 On the second floor are the offices of the departments of American Indian Studies, Geology and Geography, and Mass Communication, the Southeast American Indian Studies Program, and the student newspaper, The Pine Needle.
 The Herbert G. Oxendine Science Building (1967, 2004), named for a former academic Dean, provides classrooms, laboratories, computer labs, and offices for the departments of Biology, Chemistry and Physics, Mathematics and Computer Science, and Political Science and Public Administration.

 Along the southwestern border of the quadrangle is the Mary Livermore Library (1967, 1997), named after a former religion professor.
 The library provides access to approximately 400,000 volumes, 65,000 periodical titles (print and electronic), Special Collections (university archives), and a depository for U.S. government documents, as well as extensive electronic resources.
-West of the library are Student Health Services (1967, 2003), which provides health care and health educational services; Hickory Hall (1965, 1987), home of the College of Arts and Sciences and the Esther G. Maynor Honors College; and the Chancellor's Residence (1952, 1999).
+West of the library are the former Student Health Services building (1967, 2003); Hickory Hall (1965, 1987), home of the College of Arts and Sciences and the Esther G. Maynor Honors College; and the Chancellor’s Residence (1952, 1999).

-The southwestern corner of campus contains the West Office Building (2001), which houses the Office of Distance Education; adjacent to it are the Dogwood Building (2004), which houses the Thomas Family Center for Entrepreneurship; the International House (2006), home of the Office of International Programs; and Magnolia House (2008), home of Aerospace Studies and Military Science.
+The southwestern corner of campus contains the West Office Building (2001); the Dogwood Building (2004), which houses the Office of Online Learning (formerly Distance Education); the International House (2006), home of the Office of International Programs; and Magnolia House (2008).
+The Thomas Entrepreneurship Hub (2015) is located on Main Street in downtown Pembroke.
 The Regional Center (2004) is located off campus, about three miles east of Pembroke on NC 711, at the Carolina Commerce and Technology Center (COMTech).